Views:

 Graphical user interface, application Description automatically generated

-Choose the Record Type, View, and Chart, and then click Add to add it in the dashboard.
+Choose the Record Type (aka Table), View, and Chart, and then click Add to add it in the dashboard.

 Graphical user interface, application, Word Description automatically generated

-Choose the Record Type and View, and then click Add to add it to the dashboard.
+Choose the Record Type (aka table) and View, and then click Add to add it to the dashboard.
 (Note: You will not see any data in the list while you’re editing the dashboard.)

 Graphical user interface, application Description automatically generated